The Directors present the 29th ANNUAL REPORT together with the Audited Financial Statement for the Financial Year 2019-20 ended 31st March, 2020.

 The Nomination and Remuneration Committee adopted a formal mechanism for evaluating the performance of the Board of Directors as well as that of its Committees and individual Directors, including Chairman of the Board, Key Managerial Personnel/ Senior Management etc. The exercise was carried out through an evaluation process covering aspects such as composition of the Board, experience, competencies, governance issues etc.

 Pursuant to the requirement of Section 134 of the Companies Act, 2013, it is hereby confirmed:

 (i) that in the preparation of the annual accounts, the applicable accounting standards had been followed along with proper explanation relating to material departures;

-(ii) that the Directors had selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent, so as to give a true and fair view of the state of affairs of the Company at 31st March, 2018 being end of the financial year 2017-18 and of the profit of the Company for the year;
+(ii) that the Directors had selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent, so as to give a true and fair view of the state of affairs of the Company at 31st March, 2020 being end of the financial year 2019-20 and of the loss of the Company for the year;

 (iii) that the Directors had taken proper and sufficient care for maintenance of adequate accounting records in accordance with the provisions of the Companies Act, 2013 for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities;